zeus-volkov-systems/decorator-events/README.md

 ## decstream Requests

+decstream Requests are essentially opposite direction events.
+Request publishers specify an ordered list of the namespaces they want responses for, pass each an optional argument, wait for a return value for each, and then process the functional logic in the request publisher body.

 #### Request Usage

 Add a `@RequestPublisher(["ClassX.functionX", "ClassY.functionY"])` decorator to a function that needs to make requests.
 Whenever this method is called, it will ship a request for responses from all of the namespaced topics it lists.
 When it receives all responses, it will process the business logic using an array argument.